Noeska/illegiblesemantics/projects/proj-2.md

 ![Heavy Metal](..\assets\img\projects\proj-2\banner4.png)
 ![Heavy Metal](..\assets\img\projects\proj-2\banner3.png)

 *Full disclosure: With these genre samples I tried to represent as faithfully as possible a broad range of genres, based on my own years of experience in designing Metal logos and studying up on genres that I'm not too familiar with.
 I then had them checked by several musicians and artists in the Metal scene to confirm style accuracy and coverage.
 (The list of names can be found in the paper.)
 But, ultimately, these remain interpretations.
-It may well be that you have other ideas on how these logos are supposed to look like.
+It may well be that you have other ideas on what these logos are supposed to look like.
 Maybe you don't think my comments are clever or helpful or funny.
 In that case, drop me a line on Twitter, and tell me what needs improving.*

 -- Gerrit